Cravath Publishes Winter 2026 Issue of Alumni Journal

 Stage intends to fund the transaction and related investments from existing cash and availability under its credit facility.
 The transaction is expected to close during Stage’s first quarter of fiscal 2017, subject to the approval of the court administering the Gordmans bankruptcy and customary closing conditions.
 Substantially all of the remaining assets at Gordmans’ remaining 48 stores and other facilities are expected to be liquidated by Tiger Capital Group, LLC and Great American Group, LLC pursuant to their joint bid with Stage.

-The Cravath team includes associate Amber Lam on M&A matters; partner Paul H. Zumbro and associate Matthew M. Kelly on financial restructuring and reorganization matters; partner Lauren Angelilli and associate Andrew T. Davis on tax matters; partner Eric W. Hilfers, practice area attorney Romica Singh and associate Sally Ye on executive compensation and benefits matters; partner David J. Kappos and senior attorney Margot A. Wagner on intellectual property matters; practice area attorney Brian M. Budnick on real estate matters; and senior attorney Jesse M. Weiss on antitrust matters.
+The Cravath team includes associate Amber Lam on M&A matters; partner Paul H. Zumbro and associate Matthew M. Kelly on financial restructuring and reorganization matters; partner Lauren Angelilli on tax matters; partner Eric W. Hilfers, practice area attorney Romica Singh and associate Sally Ye on executive compensation and benefits matters; partner David J. Kappos and senior attorney Margot A. Wagner on intellectual property matters; practice area attorney Brian M. Budnick on real estate matters; and senior attorney Jesse M. Weiss on antitrust matters.
 Additionally, Ethan Kim worked on M&A matters and Dean M. Nickles worked on financial restructuring and reorganization matters.

 Deals & Cases